 Transactions/Code Sets.
 One major focus of HIPAA is in the area of electronic data interchange.
 Specifically, the regulations require all health care providers, health care clearinghouses and health plans who submit electronic transactions to do so in a nationally standardized format.
 The purpose is to allow for uniformity in claims and other electronic data communications between payors and providers.
 The regulations apply only to providers who submit transactions electronically.
 As part of the regulations, the Secretary has published implementation standards for providers to use when transmitting electronic transactions.

 Privacy Rule.
-The HIPAA privacy provisions govern the use and disclosure of an Individual’s Individually identifiable health information, known as “protected health information” (“PHI”).
+The HIPAA privacy provisions govern the use and disclosure of an Individual’s individually identifiable health information, known as “protected health information” (“PHI”).
 These HIPAA privacy regulations are referred to as the “Privacy Rule”.
 To prevent improper use or disclosure of PHI, providers must develop and maintain numerous safeguards, including, but not limited to adopting compliant policies and procedures and training applicable workforce members.
 The Privacy Rule establishes a foundation of Federal protections for the privacy of PHI.
 The Privacy Rule does not replace federal, state, or other law that grants Individuals even greater privacy protections, and covered entities are free to retain or adopt more protective policies or practices.
 In the event state law or the Covered Entity policy is more restrictive than the HIPAA privacy regulations, the more restrictive law or policy will apply.

 Security Rule.
 The HIPAA regulations also address the security of PHI and require covered entities and business associates to adopt administrative, physical and technical safeguards to protect the security of PHI.
 These HIPAA security regulations are referred to as the “Security Rule”.
 The HIPAA security regulations require organizations to evaluate existing security and confidentiality policies, as well as technical practices and procedures, including access controls, audit trails, physical security and disaster recovery, protection of remote access points, protection of external electronic communications, software discipline and system assessment.